Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping

+As described in Section~\ref{sub:experimental_settings}, we compare these policies in the in-domain setting (manipulate seen objects in Isaac Gym) and out-of-domain setting (manipulate unseen objects in Isaac Sim).
 The success rates and inference speeds of all the methods are presented in Table~\ref{Table: Simulation Comparison}.
-Specifically, the $2_{\rm nd}-6_{\rm th}$ columns are the success rates of in-domain evaluations based on the assets shown in Fig.~\ref{Fig: simulated_envi}~(b).
-The $7_{\rm th}-11_{\rm th}$ columns correspond to the out-of-domain success rates of using the assets in Fig.~\ref{Fig: test_obj_assets}.
+Specifically, the $2_{\rm nd}-6_{\rm th}$ columns are the success rates of the in-domain setting.
+The $7_{\rm th}-11_{\rm th}$ columns correspond to the out-of-domain setting.
 Avg\_in, Avg\_out, and Avg refer to the average success rates of in-domain tests, out-of-domain tests, and all tests, respectively.
 The inference speeds reported in the $13_{\rm th}$ column are the model inference frequencies tested on an RTX4090 GPU.
-An asterisk (*) following the method name indicates that the method is validated in the hybrid mode.
+An asterisk (*) following a method name indicates that the method is validated in the hybrid mode.
 The hybrid mode increases the inference time compared to the sole mode (denoted without the asterisk) because of the additional adoption of an instance segmentation model.